American Traditional Tattoos

 What Should I Look For in an Old School Tattoo Artist?

-First, it’s important to see how they tackle an old school tattoo.
+First, it’s important to see how they approach an old school tattoo.

-Many artists are multi-disciplinary, but you want to be sure they have the right stuff for this historic style.
+Many traditional tattoo artists are multi-disciplinary, but you want to be sure they have the right stuff for this historic style.

 Because of the thick, bold lines, saturated colors, and familiar aesthetic, when an old school tattoo looks off, it’s easy to spot the mistakes.